|

 Internet

-Marketing Consultant - helps you to determine how your website
+Marketing Consultant - helps you to determine how your website fits into

-and sales from your website.
+your website.

 Sometimes,

-if you’re lucky, you can get all four of these skills from the same
+if you’re lucky, you can get all four of these skills from the same person.

-A Note
+A Note on

-on Copywriting
+Copywriting

 You

-may find a designer who can also help you with the text for your website
+may find a designer who can also help you with the text for your website but

-but don’t count on it.
+don’t count on it.
 Be prepared to write the text yourself, or hire a

 professional copywriter.
-Copywriters charge per page, sometimes up to $500
+Copywriters charge per page, sometimes up to $500 a

-a page ($5,000 for a 10-page website.)
+page ($5,000 for a 10-page website.)

 Consider

-a hybrid solution: get advice about simple website copywriting principles
+a hybrid solution: get advice about simple website copywriting principles from

 Who Is A Good Designer And How Much Do They Charge?